 A student is allowed to enter the United States on an M-1 up to thirty days prior to the official start date for school as indicated on the I-20.
 Prospective students are not eligible for admission to the U.S. unless the student presents the following items at the time of entry to the U.S.

-- Form I-20M-N properly and completely filled out by the student and by a designated school official of CBC.
+- Form I-20M properly and completely filled out by the student and by a designated school official of Charis Woodland Park, Colorado.

-- And that it is established that the student is destined to and intends to attend CBC.
+And that it is established that the student is destined to and intends to attend Charis Bible College of Woodland Park, CO.

 Upon Arrival to School